Pep-Calc Microsoft Excel Add-In

 ptideProp = Json("pI")

-ElseIf property = "extinctionOx" Then
+ElseIf prop = "extinctionOx" Then

 Set Json = getJson("/peptide/extinction", sequence, nTerm, cTerm, "")